Table of Contents

 If someone creates a table, we can automatically pull in the data metadata, but someone needs to manually enter who created it, why they created it, etc.

-Basically, we also need to capture the context surrounding the data, which required human input.
+Basically, we also need to capture the context surrounding the data, which requires human input.

-This allows anyone else who uses the data to better understand a number of things:
+This allows anyone else who uses the data to better understand several things:

 Why does active metadata matter?